Azerbaijan says 192 of its troops were killed in last week's offensive in Nagorno-Karabakh | Law-Order

 - Azerbaijan

-A total of 192 Azerbaijani troops were killed and over 500 were wounded during Azerbaijan's offensive in Nagorno-Karabakh last week, the country's Health Ministry announced on Wednesday.
+A total of 192 Azerbaijani troops were killed and 511 were wounded during Azerbaijan's offensive in Nagorno-Karabakh last week, the country's Health Ministry announced on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)